interledger/uct-hackathon-2024/README.md

 - Create an account on Rafiki.Money by following this [setup](https://openpayments.dev/snippets/before-you-begin/)

-2. Insert the environment variables for Open Payments into the .env file

-- Put the private.key file in the root folder
-- Copy your client's address and insert in the variable OPEN_PAYMENTS_CLIENT_ADDRESS
-- Copy your privat key ID and insert in the variable OPEN_PAYMENTS_KEY_ID

 ## Technologies 🛠️

 - [<img width="30" height="30" src="https://img.icons8.com/plasticine/30/react.png" alt="react"/> **React**](https://react.dev/), [**React-DOM**](https://www.npmjs.com/package/react-dom) and [**React icons**](https://react-icons.github.io/react-icons/)